Vithor112/Srt_time_editor/README.md

     sync name_file.srt minutes seconds milliseconds first_block last_block

    If you want to delay, the time parameters must be negative.
 If you won't use one of the time parameters puts it as a zero.
-   If you want to change the time of all the blocks, you can omit the first and the last parameters.
+   If you want to change the time of all the blocks, you can omit the two last parameters.